 Regarded as one of the most skilled drivers on the BTCC grid, Jake Hill enjoyed his most successful season to date in 2022 with MB Motorsport finishing 3rd in the Drivers Championship, and is determined to fight it out at the front once again in 2023.

 Jake boasts a racing career spanning 19 years, beginning with a brief spell in karting in 2002.
 His first foray into car racing came at Snetterton in the Ginetta Junior Winter Series, where he took a 3rd place podium in his second race before claiming three wins in his rookie season in 2009.
 Unfortunately, Jake then missed four weekends due to budget restraints but returned for a full season in 2010 alongside an invitation to join the revered BRDC Rising Stars programme.

 After winning 10 of that year’s 20 races, Jake finished the season as runner-up and moved to the Ginetta GT SuperCup in 2011.

 His sensational BTCC debut came in 2013 at Croft.
-Immediately competitive, Jake made his mark by taking a win in the Jack Sears trophy in his very first race, following that up with a further podium finish in the second race.
+Immediately competitive, Jake made his mark by taking a win in the Jack Sears Trophy in his very first race weekend, as well as enjoying a podium finish in the second race.

 The 26-year-old then made his full-time debut in the series in 2016, with RCIB Insurance Racing with Team HARD Toyota Avensis, where he scored points in 17 of the 30 races held.